ypaulsussman/learning-log/src/pages/blog/Improving Adult Literacy Instruction.md

   - Gradually increasing the complexity of the communicative and conceptual demands of the tasks, while
   - Directing the learner’s attention to the language structures and tools.

-### Literacy-Specific Practices

-- Instruction that focuses the learner’s attention is needed to isolate and highlight the crucial parts of the input, especially with complex structures of syntax.
-  - Students have trouble discovering important principles on their own.
-  - Through intensive exposure to language, learners develop an implicit understanding of the patterns in a language: but these incidental opportunities for learning about the structure of a language are not sufficient, especially for more complex structures.
-  - English language learners are usually exposed to much more input than they can process, and
-  - learners continually test hypotheses and filter input through knowledge of their first language.
-  - Explicit teaching that included rule explanation produced stronger effects than implicit teaching that included neither
-      - rule presentation nor
-      - directions to attend to particular linguistic forms
-  - Comparable results were produced from:
-      - instruction that begins with learners doing meaningful tasks but also presents opportunities to provide information about linguistic structures, and
-      - instruction in which an ordered sequence of linguistic forms is taught outside a communicative context.
-- When the first language is used as an aid to clarify instructions and tasks, learners show more growth in second language reading comprehension and oral proficiency.
-- It is not a good strategy to provide only oral language instruction while waiting until reading and writing reach a certain level of proficiency.
-- Those with weak second language skills tend to devote more attention to form and less attention to the macro processes of generating ideas, planning, revising, and editing.
-  - We must understand more about how to develop these macro processes in second language instruction.
-  - Promising instructional strategies include prediscussions of the writing topic, peers evaluating and responding to each other’s work, and teacher-student dialogue journals.
-  - Extensive reading and vocabulary development in the second language are also helpful.

-### Current Research Directions

-- There are only a handful of **quantitative research experiments that measure outcomes** with standardized/researcher-developed tests.
-- Moreover, in research to date, all gains are small relative to the amount needed for someone to achieve levels of literacy required for functional literacy.
-  - A priority for research, then, is to experiment with a variety of ways to more **fully engage learners for *longer periods** of time.
-      - For adolescents and adults to invest the time required to develop their literacy, the instruction they receive must provide valued content knowledge and literacy skills.
-          - To what degree is it possible for reading and writing instruction to piggyback onto instruction to develop content knowledge, instead of content knowledge being secondary to the acquisition of reading and writing skills?
-          - Similarly, certain (technological) skills are in demand in the 21st century for social interaction and for success in college/work.
-To what extent can reading and writing skills be developed as part of developing these functional skills?
-      - _Contextualized literacy instruction_ is an approach that is consistent with principles of learning.
-          - Those whose goal it is to transition to training or postsecondary education mention the lack of focus on academic vocabulary in high beginning or intermediate classes.
-          - A particular challenge is the need to differentiate instruction for adults in a classroom who vary in first language proficiency, educational background, and familiarity with U.S. culture.
-          - An example: _The Integrated Basic Education and Skills Training_ program, or I-BEST, in Washington state is a program in which basic skills instructors and college-level career-technical faculty jointly design and teach college-level occupational courses for adult basic skills students.
-              - I-BEST students (both adult basic education and ESL students) had better basic skills and the persistence to continue their education.
-              - These students were not randomly assigned, however, but rather self-selected into I-BEST programs, so the results need to be interpreted cautiously.
-      - Examples of _anchored learning_ are:
-          - problem-based curricula in medical schools, in which students work on genuine medical cases, and
-          - communities of practice, in which students try to solve problems of pollution in their city.
-          - These formats are likely to motivate struggling adult learners who are sensitive to the value of their learning experience.
-  - An additional research priority is to develop **more valid ways of measuring adults’ literacy gains**... with assessments normed for the population and designed to show progress in specific component skills.
-      - Three types of assessment are needed: diagnostic, formative, and accountability assessment.
-      - Currently, no satisfactory ways to comprehensively assess:
-        - the range of literacy skills that adults bring to instruction, and
-        - their growth over time.
-      - The use of grade level equivalents needs to be rethought.
-      - Assessments that involve selected or constrained responses (e.g., multiple choice or completion) show the largest effects of instruction because they match instruction closely.
-      - Free response tasks that require spoken or written answers are better measures of learners’ second language proficiency, however, because they relate most closely to language use outside the classroom.
-      - Technology also can assist with assessment, especially by leveraging recent model tracing, Bayesian network, and natural language processing advances.

 ---

 ## Language and Literacy Development of English Language Learners